mouhamed-ali/spring-boot-multiple-datasources/readme.md

 The password is : password

-The you have to create a new server :
+You have to create a new server :

 ![pg-create-server](https://user-images.githubusercontent.com/16627692/74018974-22259880-4997-11ea-8c90-1b88f98feaa3.png)